Communication (COMM)

 COMM 131 INTRODUCTION TO MASS COMMUNICATION 3 Units

 A study of mass communication with relation to current economic, political and social institutions and trends.
 Emphasis on print and broadcast media with consideration of advertising, public relations, government and technology.
 The role of media in entertainment, news, and persuasion is examined.
+(SBS and SBS-S)

-COMM 202 PRINCIPLES OF PUBLIC RELATIONS 3 Units
+COMM 202 PUBLIC RELATIONS PRINCIPLES 3 Units

-COMM 203 PUBLIC RELATIONS TACTICS I 3 Units
+COMM 203 FOUNDATIONAL PR TACTICS 3 Units

-COREQ: COMM 202
+COREQ: PRIOR COMPLETION OR CONCURRENT ENROLLMENT IN COMM 202

 PREREQ: COMM 202 AND COMM 203